mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MicrosoftSearch/PagerDuty-Escalation-Policies-Microsoft-Graph-connector-(preview).md

 Credential info has expired.
 Please create a new app id in PagerDuty app registration setting and copy the latest Client ID and Client secret from the setting tab to authenticate.

- **Invalid Credentials detected.
+ **Invalid credentials detected.
 Please check the credential info and check the permission scopes of the PagerDuty App.**

 Common credential error.
 Please go back to the PagerDuty app registration setting and check if the Client ID and Client secret have the correct permission scope.